-The sweet aroma of pancakes and coffee fill the kitchen, Ella Fitzgerald ballads echo throughout the space as the morning sun seeps through the windows.
-Still in your pajamas and not yet worried about the week ahead; it’s the perfect Sunday.
+The sweet aroma of pancakes and coffee fills the kitchen, Ella Fitzgerald ballads echo throughout the space as the morning sun seeps through the windows.
+You’re still in your pajamas and not yet worried about the week ahead; it’s the perfect Sunday.

 2 large eggs, separated

 1 teaspoon vanilla extract

 For toppings: Butter, icing sugar, maple syrup, blueberry compote, Chantilly cream, whipped cream, sprinkles, fresh berries.

 Whisk the egg whites in a clean bowl with 1 tablespoon sugar using an electric whisk or a stand mixer to form stiff peaks.

 Beat the egg yolks, 1 tablespoon sugar and vanilla together in a separate bowl until pale and foamy, and a ribbon trail is left on the surface when the beaters are removed.
 Gently fold in the milk and flour until just incorporated.